"

 In 1854, Sir Walter Crofton further advanced the concept of parole by successfully combining the mark system with a ticket-to-leave system in Ireland.
 Under Crofton’s system, inmates earned marks as they progressed through three levels during their incarceration, ultimately earning their release under parole with requirements to check in with local authorities at regular intervals, often weekly or monthly, depending on their individual circumstances (Barry, 1956).

 American prison reformers in the late 19th century, inspired by Crofton’s model, advocated for the adoption of similar parole systems.
 Zebulon Brockway, the first superintendent of the Elmira Reformatory, introduced a new mark system that utilized an indeterminate sentencing model that included parole.
-In Brockway’s system, inmates earned marks through participation in productive activities like work and attending school, as well as maintaining good behavior.
-These marks allowed them to progress through stages that granted increasing freedoms, such as the privilege to send and receive mail or permission to talk during lunch.
-Once inmates had progressed through all of the stages, they would eventually be deemed rehabilitated enough to be released back into the public, with the requirement to check in monthly with the corrections parole officer to update them on their conduct, living arrangement, and employment status.
+In Brockway’s system, inmates earned marks through participation in productive activities, such as work and attending school, and maintaining good behavior.
+These marks allowed them to move through stages that granted increasing freedoms, such as the privilege to send and receive mail or permission to talk during lunch.
+Once inmates had proceeded through all the stages, they would eventually be deemed rehabilitated enough to be released back into the public, with the requirement to check in monthly with the corrections parole officer to update them on their conduct, living arrangements, and employment status.
 The adoption of parole quickly gained traction across the nation.
 By 1900, 20 states had implemented parole systems, and by 1925, the federal government and all but two states had established their own parole system (Friedman, 1994).

-In the 1980s, a significant departure occurred as the federal government and several states like Washington, Arizona, and Minnesota shifted away from indeterminate sentencing and discretionary parole (Hughes et al., 2001).
+In the 1980s, a major departure occurred when the federal government and several states, including Washington, Arizona, and Minnesota, shifted away from indeterminate sentencing and discretionary parole (Hughes et al., 2001).
 In these jurisdictions, parole boards were eliminated, along with the traditional practices of indeterminate sentencing and discretionary parole.
 Instead, systems were restructured to focus on monitoring ex-offenders after release, overseen by community corrections officers, rather than traditional parole officers.
 Despite the change in titles, the roles and responsibilities of these officers remained largely similar, emphasizing supervision and support to facilitate the successful reintegration of individuals into society.

 Photograph of five parole officers standing along a stairwell outside the entrance to a residence, preparing to confront an uncooperative parolee.